NotsoanoNimus/OrchidOS_x86/docs/BUILD_AND_RUN.md

 In this section, I will reference the compiling system and the testing system as the _build_ computer and the _test_ computer, respectively.

-**DO NOT PROCEED WITH THIS UNLESS YOU ARE OKAY LOSING ALL DATA ON YOUR USB DRIVE!**
+**DO NOT PROCEED WITH THIS UNLESS YOU ARE COMFORTABLE WITH LOSING ALL DATA ON YOUR USB DRIVE!**

 1. Plug in your USB drive to your _build_ computer.
 Obvious, I know. :)
 2. Open up a command prompt with Administrative permissions.